Home News Events Plants Transform Your Lawn Food is Free

 - TOBY HEMENWAY, GAIA’S GARDEN: A GUIDE TO HOME-SCALE PERMACULTURE

 Climate change is going to affect the way we get food as weather conditions become unpredictable and fossil fuel use abates.
-A perennial food forest brings food production much closer to consumers thereby eliminating much of this dependence on fossil fuel.
-A surprising amount of food can be produced in a food forest.
-It utilizes space to grow food in different layers – large trees to produce fruits and nuts, smaller trees and bushes under the trees to produce berries and fruit, and groundcover plants to produce a variety of other foods.
-Also, once it’s established, there’s very little work (compared to annual gardens) other than harvesting.
-Enjoy exploring this site and check out the Food Forest in person!
+A perennial food forest brings food production much closer to consumers thereby eliminating some of our dependence on fossil fuel.
+A surprising amount of food can be produced in a food forest since it utilizes space to grow food in different layers.
+Once established, the work that needs to be done consists mostly of managing invasive weeds, pruning, and harvesting.
+Enjoy exploring this site and check out the Charleston Food Forest in person!

 “I’d love to see a new form of social security - everyone taught how to grow their own; fruit and nut trees planted along every street, parks planted out to edibles, every high rise with a roof garden, every school with at least one fruit tree for every kid enrolled.”